Life Sciences Baltics 2018

 In particular, we discovered that Lithuania has a great kitchen, with many influences from the Russian kitchen, but also with some local specialties, such as Zeppelins, which are bit like the Bavarian dumplings.

 As a matter of fact, Dr. Mindaugas Valius, head of the Proteomics Centre at Vilnius University, invited us into his lab to learn more about his specific challenges.
 Our imaging specialist gave an image processing workshop for the life science students.
-Learning about the current projects, we understood that APEER workflows could speed up their research time: Getting statistical info from images easier and advanced live cell tracking, in particular.
+Learning about the current projects, we understood that arivis Cloud workflows could speed up their research time: Getting statistical info from images easier and advanced live cell tracking, in particular.

 Roman Zinner